 For a modern example of the power and limits of the unfair competition tort, consider Blinded Veterans Ass'n v.
-Blinded American Veterans Foundation.146 The plaintiff was a non-profit dedicated to providing assitance to blind veterans, the Blinded Veterans Association (or BVA).The defendant was another nonprofit with a similar mission, formed by three former officers of the BVA, named the Blinded American Veterans Foundation (or BAVF).
+Blinded American Veterans Foundation.131 The plaintiff was a non-profit dedicated to providing assitance to blind veterans, the Blinded Veterans Association (or BVA).The defendant was another nonprofit with a similar mission, formed by three former officers of the BVA, named the Blinded American Veterans Foundation (or BAVF).
 The BVA's name was generic, given its mission, so the BAVF's use of a similar name was not trademark infringement and by itself did not give rise to an unfair competition claim.
-But to the extent that its deliberate adoption of a similar name resulted in dona-
+But to the extent that its deliberate adoption of a similar name resulted in donations intended for the BVA flowing instead to the BVAF, "the failure of the defendant to adequately identify itself as the source" was actionable.